tomchor/ezkpp/_build/html/_sources/improving.txt

 .. note::

- This is 4 orders of magnitude slower than it previously was and is probably not realistic!
-We only made this change for the sake of illustration, so that the output change is easier to see.
+ This is 4 orders of magnitude slower than it previously was and it may not be realistic!
+We only make this change for the sake of illustration, so that the output change is easier to see.

 Now we go through the same steps of running ``kpp strato3.kpp``, changing the